garrandall/popular-music-data/tracks/real-love-mary-j--blige.md

 Real love, I’m searching for a real love

-Ooh, when I met you
+Oh, when I met you
 I just knew that you would take my heart and run
 Until you told me how you loved for me, you said I’m not the one So I slowly came to see all of the things that you were made of